 This program encompasses three sequential phases of study:

-Course work focuses facilitating learning at all levels of development.
+Course work focuses on facilitating learning at all levels of development.
 Consideration is given to the influences of cultural, political, historical and economic factors on students, teachers and schools.

 Field experiences in Early Level include:

 - Sixteen hours in a classroom environment tutoring and working with students in small groups under teacher supervision.

 - Twenty hours in a service-learning environment serving in community organizations (e.g., Big Brothers Big Sisters, Granny’s House).

 You must apply for admittance into Mid-Level in the spring of your sophomore year.
 For more information about the application process, please consult your adviser.

 Course work consists of learning the methods of teaching Earth science.
 This includes understanding the nature of science, strategies for assessing science learning and pathways for developing into an Earth-science teacher.

 You will spend approximately 24 hours per semester in classrooms working with Earth-science students and teachers.
 As you gain experience in schools and familiarity with local classrooms, you will work with individual students, small groups and eventually lead whole class instruction.